 8. (Try to) Trust the agent – Now… we know this won’t come natural to many would-be purchaser but remember that the agent is there to help you too.
 Yes the vendor is our client but we’re looking for the perfect buyer and that could be you.
 A good agent should always be there to offer honest advice and practical guidance to assist in making your offer.
 Don’t be afraid to ask questions and listen to their advice.

 9. Guide Price: It’s there for a reason – The Guide Price is there to indicate what the vendor is looking for and where your offer needs to be in order for it to be successful.
-An offer under the guide price, sometimes quite a bit under, will be almost always be unsuccessful.
+An offer under the guide price, sometimes quite a bit under, will almost always be unsuccessful.
 And, as with any low offer, you may also run the risk of offending the vendor and starting off the relationship on the wrong foot.
-If you’re offer is under the guide price then get as close to it as possible and maybe open with your best and final.
+If your offer is under the guide price then get as close to it as possible and maybe open with your best and final.
 Or if you’ve seen a property with a guide price that’s a little of our reach then have a conversation with the agent first and see if an offer at your level would be entertained before viewing.
 At least you know where you stand from the outset.

 And most important of all…

 10. Be respectful – It seems obvious but be nice and treat the agent with respect.
 You’ll need the agent on your side and you’ll get far more support from them if you conduct yourself in the right way.
 Don’t forget, it’s all about setting the right tone for the relationship with everyone involved in the process and that includes us too.

 If you need help or advice on finding and securing your next home then give the Sales team a call on 01702 480 033

 Share this post